-The final part of the game is, what the subtitle of the game already promises: it's the Spinal Frontier, because the last part takes place inside human body.
-Inside Roger does his thing and the game ends up with the biggest anticlimax I've ever seen in a game.
+The final part of the game is, what the subtitle of the game already promises: it's the Spinal Frontier because the last part takes place inside the human body.
+Inside Roger does his thing and the game ends up with the biggest anti-climax I've ever seen in a game.
 Or in any other media for the matter.
 The ending and the final puzzle made me feel like the game itself is just a bad practical joke.

 |Hey, it's Fester from SQ3.|

 So does SQ6 have anything going for it?
 Of course, while it is a badly written and designed game, I do like the art direction it has.
 It's more cartoony in presentation, but it mostly works pretty well.
 And Gary Owens as the narrator is awesome as always, as he's going all in even with less than stellar lines.
 But the rest of the cast, including Roger himself, is just either bland or has a sound of indifference in them.
 The last half of the game has some pretty decent design and puzzle work, while nothing about the game overall is superb mind you.

 |Local arcade.
 No Astro Chicken this time around though.
 There's Mortal Kombat parody Stooge Fighter though.
 And yes, it's stooges as in the Three Stooges.|

 But yeah, no matter how I look at it, it's a mess of a game that I can't really recommend